Anmol-Singh-Jaggi/cpp-py-calculator/README.md

 # Cpp-Py Calculator
 A simple application which takes a mathematical expression as the input and displays its result as the output.

 **Requirements -:**
-- C++
+- GNU C++ compiler
 - Python 3